microsoft/vscode-react-native/test/smoke/docs/run-locally.md

    where **<user_name>** - name of the user you want to add access to the **KVM**.

 1. Open Android studio for any workspace and open **Android Virtual Device Manager(AVD Manager)** at the right top of the window.
-1. Create a new android virtual device using **x86** image with the parameters you need for testing.
+1. Create two Android virtual devices using **x86** image with the parameters you need for testing.
+Two emulators are required for correct testing.
 1. Run this command and if emulator starts - you are all set with Android!
     ```bash
     emulator -avd <device_name>